AnyFetch/linkedin-provider.anyfetch.com/README.md

 # About LINKEDIN_FAKE_ACCESS_TOKEN

 Writing tests for a provider can be tricky.

-To test the linkedin we strongly advise you to create a fake linkedin account and to add ONLY yourself to your connections.
+To test the linkedin provider we strongly advise you to create a fake linkedin account and to add ONLY yourself to your connections.

 Register your app on manager-staging.anyfetch.com, start the server in bin/server, fire up a Redis and MongoDB server and visit this url: